TK

 Organizing the Workshop

-That split is the next post.
+That reorganization is the subject of the next post.

 Written by TK